zenisca/zebra_printer_utility/README.md

   zebraPrinter.disconnect();
 ```

+# P.S
+You need to be aware that once you are connected to a printer, it may not be detected by the scan.
+I recommend stopping the scan after successfully connecting to a printer until the issue is resolved.

 # Acknowledgements
 I would like to express my gratitude to Deltec for fostering a friendly and supportive environment.